3cb/ssc/README.md

 	return
 }
 ```
 The above example starts a pool of websocket server connections.
-In order to start and empty pool ready for client websockets to connect, use config object without a slice of url strings:
+In order to start an empty pool which is ready for client websockets to connect, use a config object without a slice of url strings:
 ```go
 config := ssc.Config{
 	IsReadable: true,